 The latest Mazda CX-5 takes this award-winning concept to the next level.
 Launched in 2017, it hints at the future direction of Mazda’s Kodo design with its mature physique and elegant form, while fine fit and finish give it a refined modern look, yet at the same time it remains unmistakably a CX-5.

-As you’d expect for a car that is less than 12 months old, the CX-5’s bold and elegant form remains unaltered, with a new design of 19-inch Metallic alloy wheel on Sport Nav+ models being the only exterior change to the 2019 model year car, while the newly launched GT Sport Nav+ features 19-inch bright alloy wheels.
+As you’d expect for a car this popular, the CX-5’s bold and elegant form remains unaltered, with a new design of 19-inch Metallic alloy wheel on Sport Nav+ models being the only exterior change to the 2019 model year car, while the newly launched GT Sport Nav+ features 19-inch bright alloy wheels.

 Compared to the first-generation, overall body structure has been revised with the A pillars repositioned some 35 mm further back and the relative positions of the front axle and A-pillars optimised.
 A single, powerful character line sweeping from the headlamps towards the rear tyres culminates at the back in a trapezoidal form which extends from the tailgate outwards towards the rear wheels.